Improving Library Services to People with Disabilities

 Kate is currently working on independent projects, including online instruction for ALA.
 Her interests include online learning, educational games, library services for people with disabilities and readability/leveling strategies.

-Registration Fees (these fees reflect the $20 increase for courses offering CEU credits):
+(These fees reflect the $20 increase for courses offering CEU credits):

 - $150 for ASCLA members

 - $230 for non-ALA members

 - $120 for student members and retired members

 - By Fax: download, complete, and fax form (PDF format) to (312) 280-1538